peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static PeterO.Numbers.EFloat FromSingle(
         float flt);

 Creates a binary floating-point number from a 32-bit floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.
+The input value can be a not-a-number (NaN) value (such as  `Single.NaN`  in DotNet or Float.NaN in Java); however, NaN values have multiple forms that are equivalent for many applications' purposes, and  `Single.NaN`  /  `Float.NaN`  is only one of these equivalent forms.
+In fact,  `EFloat.FromSingle(Single.NaN)`  or  `EFloat.FromSingle(Float.NaN)`  could produce an object that is represented differently between DotNet and Java, because  `Single.NaN`  /  `Float.NaN`  may have a different form in DotNet and Java (for example, the NaN value's sign may be negative in DotNet, but positive in Java).
+Use `IsNaN()` to determine whether an object from this class stores a NaN value of any form.

 <b>Parameters:</b>